Adobe® Digital Editions software.This eBook requires the free

 Hewlett-Packard PCL Versions.
 Comparing Host-Based to PDL-Based Printers.
 Printer Hardware Problems.
 Printer Connection Problems.
 Printer Driver and Application Problems.

 Troubleshooting Parallel Port and Other Types of Scanners.
 Parallel Port Drives.
-8. USB and IEEE-1394 Ports and Devices.

 Universal Serial Bus.